GloriaXie123/coding-for-Interview/C programming language notes.md

 #### external variables
 it's also possible to define variables that is external to all functions,which can be accessed by name by any function.<br>
 the external variable must be declared once outside of the function,this set storage for it.

+## Chapter 5 Pointers and Arrays

+A pointer is a variable that contains the address of a variable, pointer is much used in C,partly because they are sometimes the only way to express the computation, and partly because they usually lead to more compact and efficient code.

+### pointers and address